-In this paper, we propose a novel method that systematically captures the F0 features of different temporal scales by adaptive scales, which can then represent different prosodic levels ranging from micro-prosody to the sentence levels, but better optimized than the earlier method [2].
-Moreover, to overcome the difficulty of a limited amount of training data, we also propose an adaptive training model, which enables us to synthesize new data along the conversion function pre-trained by other emotional data-sets.
+In this paper, inspired by the deep learning models' ability to perform well in complex nonlinear feature conversion [7] and CWT's ability to improve F0 features conversion [13], we propose a novel method that uses adaptive scales CWT (AS-CWT) to decompose F0 to several scales and train them by NNs.
+Different from the research [14] or [15], which decomposed the F0 by 10 discrete scales, each one octave apart, or more scales up to 30, each one third octave apart, this approach systematically captures the F0 features of different temporal scales by adaptive scales, which can then represent different prosodic levels ranging from micro-prosody to the sentence levels, but better optimized.
+Moreover, to overcome the difficulty of a limited amount of training data, we also propose the use of an adaptive method, which enables us to synthesize new data along the conversion function pre-trained by other emotional data-sets.
 For instance, when performing the emotion conversion from an angry voice to a neutral voice, we can process an additional angry voice in advance by converting other data, such as happy and sad voices, to an angry voice.
+Given that the DBNs can effectively perform spectral envelope conversion, we use MCC features to train the spectral conversion function with DBNs proposed by Nakashika et.al.
+[7].
+We chose different models to separately convert the spectral features and F0 feature.
+This is because, although the wavelet transform decomposed F0 features to more complex features, they can be trained adequately by NNs, whereas the more complex spectral features require a deeper architecture.